We’re doing our best for the Environment

 - We try to use recycled facial and toilet paper throughout the motel, and recycled paper towels for cleaning purposes.
-It’s not easy to source these in bulk even now.
-Yet my grandmother was using 3rd recycle, un-bleached toilet paper in the Netherlands in 1972–no that’s not a typo.
+It is finally (in 2020) becoming easier to source these in bulk (we use Staples on-line).
+My grandmother was using 3rd recycle, un-bleached toilet paper in the Netherlands in 1972–no that’s not a typo.
 But it is an indication of how far behind we are here in Canada.

 - We have installed water filters on a separate drinking water system to the cold side of all the sinks in our rooms to replace bottled water.
 All our water is already town water.
 We also make RO (reverse-osmosis) water available for free to our clients from a small, under-the-sink RO system.
 The RO system does make better ice (in our fridge-based ice-maker) and is not as hard on our coffee-makers.

 - We have re-insulated all of our rooms, basement and apartment and continue to add more as time, money and projects allow.

-- We have installed a six-tonne Geothermal Heating and Cooling system which involved drilling six wells 225 feet deep into the earth where heat-exchange fluids are heated or cooled in a ground-loop.
+- We installed a six-tonne Geothermal Heating and Cooling system in 2008 which involved drilling six wells 225 feet deep into the earth where heat-exchange fluids are heated or cooled in a ground-loop.

 © Copyright by BraeBurn Inn